 CCE is the key to building meaningful candidate relationships for life.
-Through facilitating ongoing engagement, these incredible experiences with candidates not only build diverse and highly skilled workforces, but a community of loyal customers as well.
+Through facilitating ongoing candidate engagement, these incredible experiences with talent not only build diverse and highly skilled workforces, but a community of loyal customers as well.

 “Ongoing engagement creates a network of extremely engaged talent that will jump at the opportunity to work at your company.”– Charles Mah, Chief Customer Officer at iCIMS

-If you want to build a CCE engine that breathes life into your candidate relationships, look at your tech stack. iCIMS’ CRM allows you to cultivate robust relationships with candidates through creating moments that matter.
-At GoodTime, our full hiring solution elevates your hiring team’s ability to connect with and win, talent at scale.
-Learn more here.
+If you want to build a CCE engine that breathes life into your candidate relationships, look at your tech stack. iCIMS’ CRM allows you to cultivate robust relationships with candidates by creating moments that matter.